duck7000/TMDbAPIPHP/README.md

 =======

 PHP library for retrieving movie or tv show from TMDb API.<br>
-For this to work you need a tmdb API Key so you have to create a account to get it<br>
+For this to work you need a tmdb API baerer token (not api key) so you have to create a account to get it<br>

-all info is in the wiki pages<br>
+All info is in the wiki pages<br>
 https://github.com/duck7000/TMDbAPIPHP/wiki